strongloop/zone/README.md

 });
 ```

-Or as a co-style generator.
-This is currently completely unimplemented.
+## Co-style generators

+You can also obtain the result value of a zone by yielding it.
+(This is currently unimplemented)

 ```js
 try {